 Communicating With Your Janitorial Provider to Keep Things On Track

 Your Day Porter often becomes an extension of your own staff and so communicating directly with them is often most useful.
 Still, there are occasions when you will find your janitorial contractor immeasurably helpful.
 First, because a Day Porter's position is largely defined by your needs, communicating those needs to your janitorial contractor will help you get the most from your Day Porter.
 Second, when you are having issues, contact your Janitorial Contractor before everything is off the rails.
 Your Day Porter is a contract employee and your Janitorial Contractor is there to help you manage them.
 If the individual serving your facility is not a good fit, let your cleaning company know.
-The Day Porter is a very important position in your facility and you deserve to have a person that fits well.
+This is a very important position in your facility and you deserve to have a person that fits well.
 Last, your Janitorial Contractor should have a backup plan in the event your normal assigned Day Porter is ill or requires some time off.
-You will find that you quickly come to depend on your Day Porter and even just a day or two gone can negatively impact your facility.
+You will find that you quickly come to depend on them and even just a day or two gone can negatively impact your facility.
 The best Janitorial Services will train a substitute Day Porter with the familiarities of your account before they are needed.

 A Day Porter can be a wonderful addition to your facility services and help keep your building in good condition and running smoothly around the clock.
-If you think a Day Porter might be just the thing your facility or facilities need, please contact Stathakis today at (800)278-1884 so we can assist you in designing a Day Porter Program to meet your specific needs.
+If you think a Day Porter might be just the thing your facility or facilities need, please contact Stathakis today at (800)278-1884 so we can assist you in designing a Custom Program to meet your specific needs.